metacpan/metacpan-cpan-extracted/distros/G/Gtk3-ImageView/README.md

 ## INSTALLATION

-Soon will be available from CPAN.
+This module is available from [CPAN](https://metacpan.org/pod/Gtk3::ImageView).

-To install this module from source type the following:
+To install it from source instead, type the following:

 ```shell
 perl Makefile.PL